terror/ix/README.md

 jpm install
 ```

+## Usage

+Simply run `ix` without any arguments to spawn a repl (read–eval–print loop)
+environment, or pass in a file as an argument `ix <file>` evaluate the entire
+file.

 ## Features

 The idea for `ix` is simple: you have a stack, and are given primitives to